Department(s) concerned

 General public

-As summer approaches and good weather approaches, learn how to enjoy the sun safely!
-Come meet the dermatology and medical oncology and ask all your questions about skin cancer.
+As summer and warmer weather approach, learn how to enjoy the sun safely!
+Come and meet the dermatology and medical oncology and ask all your questions about skin cancer.

-- Inform the general public, patients with skin cancer, people at risk, and their loved ones on various aspects of these pathologies: risk factors, prevention, therapeutic management, clinical research, supportive care, etc. ;
+- Informing the general public, skin cancer patients, people at risk, and their relatives about various aspects of these diseases: risk factors, prevention, therapeutic management, clinical research, supportive care, etc.;

-- Meet other patients and healthcare teams to discuss freely;
+- Meet other patients and healthcare teams to exchange information freely;

 - Discover the latest research advances.

-With the support of the Cutaneous Cancer Group , Pierre Fabre and MSD
+With the support of the Skin Cancer Group , Pierre Fabre and MSD

 What is skin cancer?